 ABOUT SEA STARS

-Today we know that coral reefs of the tropical Indo-Pacific have even greater diversity of sea stars but compared to other temperate seas, the abundance and number of stars found along the west coast of North America is without equal in the world.
+Coral reefs of the tropical Indo-Pacific have the greatest diversity of sea stars but compared to other temperate seas, the abundance and number of stars found along the west coast of North America is without equal in the world.
 In 1911, W.K.
 Fisher recorded 143 species from the shore to a depth of 4,100 m (13,450 ft) between San Diego, California and Point Barrow, Alaska, 70 of which are endemic (restricted to a specific geographical area) to the west coast.
 Recent studies in Alaska including the Aleutian Islands have reported more than 100 known species plus up to 25 newly discovered forms.

 Sea stars are members of the Phylum Echinodermata, invertebrate animals that have radial symmetry, calcareous skeletons and tube-feet.
 This group includes sea stars, brittle stars, sea urchins, sea cucumbers and feather stars.
 More than 6,000 species of echinoderms live from the intertidal zone to abyssal depths in all oceans of the world.

 A rich assemblage of colourful invertebrates carpets a reef near the north end of Vancouver Island, including soft corals, sponges, hydroids, anemones, tunicates, tubeworms and a BLOOD STAR.